 The story, that's what it's about.
 In the specific case that this blog is about, the story so far is good:

-Imagine a little boy who goes with his sister to a judo school and immediately becomes very enthusiastic about the sport.
-At the age of six, he therefore immediately expressed the wish to become the world champion of judo someday.
-From the moment he started judo, everything in his life was dominated by this sport.
-Adapted eating and training, training and training again.
-Always want to improve and challenge themselves.
-Step out of your comfort zone, both physically and mentally, and at the same time try to remain yourself.
-Together with judo buddy Frank de Wit, he entered the senior circuit and together they won the first medals at the Grand Prix and Grand Slams.
-We are now a few years further and this boy is a huge boy of around 100 kilograms and, as we speak, he is the number 1 in the world!
+Imagine a little boy who goes to a judo school with his sister and immediately becomes very enthusiastic about the sport.
+At the age of six, he therefore immediately expressed his wish to one day become world champion judo.
+From the moment he started playing judo, everything in his life was dominated by this sport.
+Adapted food and training, training and training again.
+Always wanting to improve and challenge themselves.
+Stepping out of your comfort zone, both physically and mentally, while trying to be yourself.
+Together with judo buddy Frank de Wit he entered the senior circuit and together they won the first medals at the Grand Prix and Grand Slams.
+We are now a few years later and this boy is a huge hunk of around 100 kilograms and, as we speak, he is the world's No. 1!

 We are talking about the top judoka Michael Korrel.